-The basic MBA program is made up of twelve courses, eleven of which are required.
+The basic MBA program consists of twelve courses, eleven of which are required.

 The twelfth course is a graduate elective in business.

-BA 590 and MGT 590 (capstone courses) must be taken at the end of the program.
+BA 590 and MGMT 590 (capstone courses) must be taken at the end of the program.

 - ACCT 503 Managerial Accounting

 - Prerequisites: ACCT 221/2110 with a grade of B or better –and– ACCT 222/2120 with a grade of B or better

 - BCIS 502 Business Information Systems

 - BLAW 502 Legal Environment of Business

 - Prerequisite: Statistics with a grade of B or better